Book Review: I Liked My Life

 My Review:

-I find it amazing that this writer is a first time novelist.
+I find it amazing that this writer is a first-time novelist.
 She wrote a very compelling novel that I loved reading.
-Her characters are well formed and defined.
+Her characters are well-formed and defined.

-You just have to live each day as though it is your last.
+Furthermore, you have to live each day as though it is your last.
 In case it is.

 I hope this writer writes more books because I will be standing in line to read them.